Category Archives: Machine Learning

 Why do I need to learn about computer vision?

 Computer vision has become more and more interesting.
-Image recognition and autonomous driving are examples of breakthrough achievements in the field.
+Image recognition, autonomous driving, and disease detection are examples of breakthrough achievements in the field.

 Nowadays a key skill that is often required from a software developer is the ability to use computer vision algorithms and tools to solve real-world problems related to images and videos.